wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 * Then if the promise resolves it'll dispatch `colorList/fetchColorList/fulfilled`
 * If promise is rejected, instead it'll dispatch  `colorList/fetchColorList/rejected`

-It's a different naming convention then I used, but still the same functionality.
+Even if it uses a different naming convertion for action types, the options are same with my original code.

 We'll handle these actions in our **slice** like this: